UKHomeOffice/unhcr-erff-validation-tool/README.md

 * unhcr-erff-validation-tool-x.x.x.jar is a Java library which can be included in any Java project.
 Any additional dependencies are read from the pom.xml file.

-* unhcr-erff-validation-tool-x.x.x-full.jar contains all dependent libraries and can be run from command line.
+* unhcr-erff-validation-tool-x.x.x-full.jar contains all dependent libraries and can be run from command line (a double click will launch GUI-mode if Java is installed).

 # Usage from command line